 I already know you are amazing…just like this “guy” I met in the airport.

 As for myself, I hate wasting everything from money and paper to time and energy.
-A tiny house is a great way to prioritize and use what I have wisely.
-My hope is that this blog will encourage you to do the same.
+That’s part of why having a tiny house was so appealing to me.

 I know it can be difficult since we have access to so many material possessions.
 It’s hard to simplify and even harder t keep things simple.
 We take on so much responsibility that we don’t even have time to think about what matters to us most.